ucladevx/BPool-deprecated/README.md

 git push origin <your-branch-name>
 ```

-Then make a pull request!
+When you reach a good state and want to merge your work with our master branch, make a pull request!
+Go to your branch on Github and click the "New pull request" button.